 How does iCloud Drive work?

-iCloud Drive by default has folders for each of your Apple iWork apps (Keynote, Pages and Numbers), along with folders for apps like Preview, QuickTime Player, Script Editor, TextEdit, and Automator.
+iCloud Drive by default has folders for each of your Apple iWork apps (Keynote, Pages, and Numbers), along with folders for apps like Preview, QuickTime Player, Script Editor, TextEdit, and Automator.
 But you can create any folder and keep it in iCloud Drive.
-You can also store whatever you want, so long as it isn't bigger than 15GB and doesn't exceed your iCloud storage allotment.
+You can also store whatever you want, so long as it isn't bigger than 50GB and doesn't exceed your iCloud storage allowance.

 iPhone or iPad

 Apple's Files app for iOS stores all the files on the device you're using, as well as those in other cloud services and apps, including iCloud Drive.
 To access your files, just open the Files app and choose the location of the file you're looking for.
 It's easy to organise the File app, and when you make changes on one device, your edits are automatically updated on every device using iCloud Drive.

 You can make your own folders.
 Or rename folders you already have, and you can save and move iCloud Drive files in between folders.
 Want to share with a friend or colleague?
 You can share any folder or file stored in iCloud Drive directly from the Files app, too.
 For more info on how to use the File app, whether it's to find, organise, and share files, check out Apple's support hub here.